certifiedoniichan/tgcleaner/README.md

 delete messages from telegram groups at once

+requirments tqdm and telethon

+obtain api id and api hash from http://my.telegram.org

 usage: python tgcleaner.py --api-id YOUR API ID --api-hash YOUR API HASH

-obtain api id and api hash from http://my.telegram.org